int128/goxzst/README.md

 1. Run `go build` with `GOOS` and `GOARCH` environment variables.
 1. Archive the executable file into a zip file.
-1. Generate SHA-256 digest of the zip file.
+1. Generate the digest of the zip file.

 and optionally renders the templates.
 Finally it removes the executable files.